 - exit from the room or area.
 If the incident occurs on the road like the above story, run away from the leak or spill location.
 Run to oppose the site of the wind direction.

 If you fail to do this, you will suffer ammonia gas poisoning.

-Ideally, you have to have an ammonia leak emergency procedures to face such condition.
+Ideally, you have to have an ammonia leak emergency procedures to face such conditions.
 You need to test this procedure and review it regularly to make it works.

-You can also use safety slogans to keep people awareness regarding the hazards of ammonia.
+You can also use safety slogans to keep people aware of the hazards of ammonia.

 For detecting ammonia leakage, it had better have an ammonia leak detector, like ANNMETER AN-5800G with detecting ability from 0-1000 ppm.